Hurricane Isidore: Eastern United States

 In the open Gulf of Mexico, Hurricane Isidore and later Hurricane Lili contributed to the shutdown of offshore oil and gas platforms.
 The effects of back-to-back storms resulted in the loss of production of 14.4 Moilbbl of oil and 88.9 Gcuft of natural gas.
 A storm surge of 8.3 ft was measured at Rigoletes, Louisiana and at Gulfport Harbor, Mississippi.
 Hurricane Isidore brought widespread heavy rainfall from the central Gulf coast into the Ohio Valley, with a maximum of 15.97 in at Metairie, Louisiana.
 The flooding was responsible for moderate crop damage, with a total of $330 million in damage (2002 USD).
 Isidore claimed five lives in the U.S.: four direct and one indirect.
 The indirect death was from a man that went into cardiac arrest in Mississippi, whereas the other four were drowning deaths.

 Retirement

-The name Isidore was retired in the spring of 2003, and will never be used for an Atlantic hurricane again.
-It was replaced with Ike in the 2008 season.
+On account of the widespread flooding and heavy damage caused by the hurricane, the World Meteorological Organization retired name Isidore in the spring of 2003, and it will never again be used for a North Atlantic tropical cyclone.
+It was replaced with Ike for the 2008 season.